 Remembrance Day Card

-Her we provide Remembrance Day History, Traditions, and Facts.
-If you want to send Remembrance Day Wishes, Cards, and quotes and share it with your friends and family.
+We provide Remembrance Day History, Traditions, and Facts.
+If you want to send Remembrance Day Wishes, Cards, and quotes and share them with your friends and family.
 Easily you get it with different designs.
 Remembrance Day is a day to give honor to the soldiers, sailors, and airmen who sacrificed life while they were serving their country.

 This day was first observed in 1919 throughout the British Commonwealth.
 This day is originally known as Armistice Day, to commemorate the Armistice Agreement, which ended World War I on Monday, November 11, 1918, at 11 am the eleventh day of the eleventh month.
 The poppy flower is the symbol of remembrance day.

 First World War- World War 1 is also popular as the great war.
 This war began in August 1914 when Britain and Germany went to war.
 Australia and New Zealand Immediately joined the war.
-This name was given to this partnership is ” allied forces”.
+The name was given to this partnership is ” allied forces”.
 The main nation of Allied forces is Britain, Russia, and France. later Canada and the United States also supported.
-See More Diwali
+See More Merry Christmas

 Armistice Day 2019